Motorcycle touring videos are a great way to document and share your motorcycle adventures with friends and family or keep them as a keepsake.

 Motorcycle Touring Videos: Get Creative With Angles

-But this isn’t the case.
+But this is different.
 And with some thought and creativity, you can create some stunning visual footage.
-In fact, I make it a point now NOT to mount a camera to my bike or helmet.
+I make it a point to avoid mounting a camera to my bike or helmet.

 Don’t be yet another YouTuber with a helmet-mounted GoPro!

 Get off your bike and set your camera up to record something unique and thoughtful.
 It might be a shot of the landscape or the mountains.
 Or it might be a dirt road where you ride your bike through the scene.

 But use different angles.
 Set your camera up at one focal range, then set your drone up.
 Record both cameras’ sequences and switch between them in the editing phase.